Late-breaker abstract submission now closed.

 After having submitted your abstract, you will receive a confirmation by e-mail with your abstract reference number.

 If you do not receive a confirmation e-mail please contact the abstract team ILC.firstname.lastname@example.org.

 Should you wish to make corrections to an already submitted abstract, or if you wish to submit other abstracts later, you may use your personal access codes.
-Corrections to regular abstracts can only be made up to the submission deadline: 20 November 2018.
+Corrections to regular abstracts can only be made up to the submission deadline: 21 November 2018 (new extended deadline).

 Corrections to late-breaker abstracts can only be made up to the late-breaker submission deadline: 13 February 2019.

 If an abstract is accepted, the person designated as the presenting author must attend the congress to present the data in person.
 Acceptance of the abstract implies payment of the registration fee by the presenting author.